adloky/smalls/benoni-b-ss.md

 **4.Bxf6 Qxf6 5.Nc3**

-Usually, after this White?s plan is to continue with Qd2, O-O-O and then push on the kingside.
+Usually, after this White's plan is to continue with Qd2, O-O-O and then push on the kingside.

 **5...d6**